amelia2802/Moonknight/README.md

 # Moonknight
-This project is inspired by the rotating stars scene by Moon Knight
+This project is inspired by the rotating stars scene by Moon Knight.
+If you like it give a 🌟

 ## Tools/Technologies:
 - Html